tomatolog/manticore/docs/2_installation/installation.rst

 CPU architectures known to work include i386 (aka x86), amd64 (aka x86\_64), SPARC64, and ARM.

-Chances are good that Sphinx should work on other Unix platforms and/or CPU architectures just as well.
+Chances are good that Manticore should work on other Unix platforms and/or CPU architectures just as well.
 Please report any other platforms that worked for you!

 All platforms are production quality.
 There are no principal functional limitations on any platform.

-Compiling Sphinx from source
+Compiling Manticore from source
 ----------------------------
 Required tools
 ~~~~~~~~~~~~~~

-On UNIX, you will need the following tools to build and install Sphinx:
+On UNIX, you will need the following tools to build and install Manticore:

 -  a working C++ compiler.
 GNU gcc and clang are known to work.